Research.

 post-image

-In 2001, Norwegian tax records became easily accessible online, allowing everyone in the country to observe the incomes of everyone else.
-Did Norwegians snoop on the incomes of relatives and friends?
-Did that make them happy or unhappy?
+In 2001, Norwegian tax records became easily accessible online, allowing everyone in the country to view others' incomes.
+Did Norwegians check the incomes of relatives and friends?
+Did it make them happy or unhappy?
 We present evidence based on survey data.

 Perez-Truglia, R. (2020).
 The Effects of Income Transparency on Well-Being: Evidence from a Natural Experiment.
 American Economic Review, Vol. 110 (4), pp. 1019–54.